Assistive technology to improve accessibility in education

 Connect & Learn also saves your school money, as this budget-saving kit replaces five expensive single devices.

-Dolphin EasyReader makes reading more accessible.
-It supports readers who are blind or partially sighted, as well as learners with dyslexia and other neurodiverse conditions that might make reading print difficult.
-Educators can take advantage of a free trial of EasyReader Premium and set up EasyReader accounts for students.
+EasyReader App makes reading more accessible.
+It supports readers with visual impairments, as well as learners with dyslexia or other conditions that might make reading print difficult.

 Discover and learn more about new assistive technology - at a time that suits your workload - with Dolphin Webinars.